 Feel free to read more about Willie at http://medicine.exeter.ac.uk/people/profile/index.php?web_id=Willie_Hamilton

 Raff has extensive experience in trial management including cluster trials in general practice (such as this one).
-He is responsible for liaison with the software developers, as well as supporting the recruitment team both pre- and post randomisation.
+He is also responsible for liaison with the software developers, as well as supporting the recruitment team both pre- and post randomisation.

 Feel free to read more about Raff at: